dylmarcor/Altru/README.md

 ## Technical

-The program as written using Ruby on Rails.
+The program was written using Ruby on Rails.
 The database utilizes PostgreSQL.

 ## How To